HIPAA Compliance Guide for Google Workspace Administrators

 HIPAA violations can lead to fines ranging from $100 to $50,000 per violation (or per record) depending on the perceived negligence that is found within your organization at the time of the HIPAA violation.
 Your organization must do its due diligence to put the measures in place to ensure that PHI is protected properly.

-Outside of the above, your organization will want to have a bullet-proof process that includes the technical processes needed to ensure that all access to HIPAA and other business-critical data is immediately terminated if an employee leaves the company.
+Outside of the above, your organization will want to have a bullet-proof process that includes the technical processes needed to ensure that all access to PHI and other business-critical data is immediately terminated if an employee leaves the company.

 By effective training of your end-users, putting processes in place to help provide the “guard rails” for daily business activities involving PHI, and having the technology solutions in place, will help to greatly minimize the risk that any staff will accidentally cause data breaches.